AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-hotfix.md

 # Adobe Experience Manager Hotfixes{#aem-form-hotfix}

-The installation of the latest [AEM Forms Service Pack](/help/release-notes/release-notes.md) is recommended that includes security, performance, stability, and key customer fixes and enhancements released since the general availability of Adobe Experience Manager 6.5.
+The installation of the latest [AEM Service Pack](/help/release-notes/release-notes.md) is recommended that includes security, performance, stability, and key customer fixes and enhancements released since the general availability of Adobe Experience Manager 6.5.

 ## Hotfixes for Adaptive Forms {#hotfix-for-adaptive-forms}